-No pets are allowed in the pool area.

-- Regular swimsuits/swimwear should be worn in the pool.
-No street or workout clothing (including cutoffs) is permitted. - Children 14 and younger must be supervised by an adult.
-Children over age 14 may require supervision based upon their behavior and/or swimming ability. - Running, pushing, shoving, unwanted or excessive splashing and noise are prohibited. - No furniture or fixtures in the pool area may be removed from that area. - Large inflated rafts, water game equipment or other swim toys may be requested to be removed due to space limitations. - All audio devices must be played at low volume and avoid disturbing others at the pool.
-As a common courtesy to other Owners, such devices are best used with ear buds/headsets. - Jumping from the clubhouse deck to the pool is prohibited.
-Substantial penalty fines will apply, and violators will be banned from further pool usage. - NO SMOKING/USE of tobacco products, other substances, or "vapes" (electronic cigarettes) is permitted in the pool area.
+- 1. Subject to maintenance needs, the pool usually is open for use in early April and closed in late September-early October. - 2.
+No pets are allowed in the pool area. - 3.
+Regular swimsuits/swimwear should be worn in the pool.
+No street or workout clothing (including cutoffs) is permitted. - 4.
+Children 14 and younger must be supervised by an adult.
+Children over the age of 14 may require supervision based upon their behavior and/or swimming ability. - 5.
+Running, pushing, shoving, unwanted, or excessive splashing and noise are prohibited. - 6.
+No furniture or fixtures in the pool area may be removed from that area. - 7.
+Large inflated rafts, water game equipment or other swim toys may be requested to be removed due to space limitations. - 8.
+All audio devices must be played at a low volume and avoid disturbing others at the pool.
+As a common courtesy to other Owners, such devices are best used with ear buds/headsets. - 9.
+Jumping from the clubhouse deck to the pool is prohibited.
+Substantial penalty fines will appl and violators will be banned from further pool usage. - 10.
+NO SMOKING/USE of tobacco products, other substances, or "vapes" (electronic cigarettes) is permitted in the pool area. - 11.
+Pool hours are: 9 AM to 10 PM-Sunday through Thursday